 Lexar have been one of the big, established players in memory cards for a long time now, but in the past couple of years they've had some corporate upheaval and a change of ownership.
-That seemed to disrupt the production and supply of their cards for a while, and they're still not always as easy to find at retailers.
+But they seem to be getting back on track now, and their cards seem to be in good supply at major retailers again.

 Hoodman Steel 2000x V90 UHS-II